cr/mozbuild/README.md

 * Mac OS X SDK 10.6
 * Android SDK
 * [Homebrew](http://mxcl.github.io/homebrew/)
+* Building B2G requires a case-sensitive file system.
+If yours is not, put scripts into a sufficiently large sparsebundle container.

 I recommend `ccache -M 10G` or more, and you should have at least 40 GByte free space on your hard drive.

 ## Usage

 The general idea is `./desktop.sh init && ./desktop update && ./desktop build && ./desktop run`, but for the time being, please refer to the code for details.

+The `b2g.sh` script is a bit special and requires a valid device specifier as first argument, for example `./b2g.sh flame init`.
+When you `ln -s b2g.sh b2g-flame.sh`, the device specifier is taken from the script's file name.

 ## Current status